rancher/docs/content/rancher/v2.x/en/installation/single-node-install-external-lb/_index.md

 Installation of Rancher on a single node with an external load balancer involves multiple procedures.
 Review this overview to learn about each procedure you need to complete.

 1. [Provision Linux Host](#part-1-provision-linux-host)

+	Provision a single Linux host to launch your {{< product >}} Server.

 2. [Choose an SSL Option and Install Rancher](#part-2-choose-an-ssl-option-and-install-rancher)

+	Choose an SSL option for Rancher communication encryption.
+After choosing an option, run the command that accompanies it to deploy Rancher.

 3. [Configure Load Balancer](#part-3-configure-load-balancer)

+	Setup a load balancer to direct communications with Rancher and your Kubernetes cluster.

 4. **For those using a certificate signed by a recognized CA:**

 	[Remove Default Certificates](#part-4-remove-default-certificates)

+	If you chose [Option B](#option-b-bring-your-own-certificate-signed-by-recognized-ca) as your SSL option, log into the Rancher UI and remove the certificates that Rancher automatically generates.